18F/joining-18f/_positions/Innovation-Specialist-GS-13.md

 This highly competitive program seeks talented, diverse individuals from the innovation community, and candidates are required to demonstrate expertise in a number of competencies.
 The position requires diverse knowledge, including:
 - Mastery knowledge of and expertise in a wide variety of technologies and or technical concepts to facilitate the delivery of services to consumers and businesses
 - Comprehensive knowledge of and expertise in user-centered design, consumer internet technologies, service delivery, and management approaches, allowing the incumbent to provide sound and authoritative leadership on all issues related to the program
-- Expert knowledge and expertise in product delivery, agile development methodologies, and open source software development.
+- Expert knowledge and expertise in product delivery, agile development methodologies, and open source software development
 - Knowledge of and expertise in driving and implementing technology solutions that overcome significant challenges resulting from complex or bureaucratic environments, or technically difficult problems
 - Comprehensive knowledge of and expertise in all stages of product or business development, and ability to lead complex, technology and policy initiatives from inception to implementation
 - Knowledge of and expertise in frameworks for evaluating a range of qualitative and quantitative metrics around user needs, resource prioritization, and program management